-After I graduated from college, my first real job was working for an oil company doing title work.
-After a couple of years, I had not only gotten pretty good at it, but I had also trained a number of new people.
-Compared to them, I was the expert at this process.
+After I graduated from college, my first real job was working for an oil company doing title work for mineral rights.
+Before long, I had not only gotten pretty good at it, but I had also trained a number of new people.

 For instance, let’s say that you are a restaurant manager who turned around a struggling location.
 How many other managers are there in the world who would want to hear how you did it?
 You’d be the expert at restaurant turnarounds (especially if you were able to do it a second or third time).
 Or, if you are a dentist who is really good at getting your patients to show up for every sixth-month check-up, then other dentists would pay dearly to figure out how you do it.
 Whatever you do on a day-to-day basis makes you the expert at that activity.

-Years ago, I got a contract to teach presentation skills and leadership for members of the Associated General Contractors.
-After teaching classes for the association for a couple of years, the participants began to think of me as being an expert in the commercial construction industry.
+I had been teaching presentation skills classes for about ten years, and I ended up getting a contract to teach presentation skills and leadership for members of the Associated General Contractors.
+After teaching classes for these member companies for a while, the participants began to think of me as being an expert in the commercial construction industry.
 Keep in mind that I had never once built a big skyscraper.
 In fact, I knew very little about the day to day operations of general contractors.
 However, because I had worked with so many general contractors in that first couple of years, I had more expertise in the industry than other leadership and presentation coaches.
 I had developed a specialty.

-Everyone in that room knew more about building skyscrapers than I did.
-However, I knew way more about designing and delivering presentations than any of them did.
-So, with my coaching, they were able to borrow my expertise to deliver their presentation in a much more fluid and effective way.
+One of my clients hired me to coach a few of his employees who were preparing for what he called a “shortlist” presentation.
+This was a presentation where a “shortlist” of qualified vendors were competing for a really big contract.
+Although everyone in the room knew more about building than I did, I knew more about delivering presentations than they did.
+So, with my coaching, they were able to deliver their presentation in a much more fluid and effective way.

-After doing this kind of training a few times, I had some pretty remarkable successes.
-As a result, I quickly became known as the “shortlist” presentation coach.
-I had developed a brand new expertise.
+After doing this kind of training a few times with some pretty remarkable success, I quickly became known as the “shortlist” presentation coach, and I had developed a new expertise.